wilsonmar/wilsonmar.github.io/_posts/2023-12-25-azure-key-vault.md

 {% include l18n.html %}
 {% include _toc.html %}

+Stolen credentials are the cause of two-thirds of data breaches, according to an <a target="_blank" href="https://www.globenewswire.com/news-release/2020/05/19/2035340/0/en/Money-still-makes-the-cyber-crime-world-go-round-Verizon-Business-2020-Data-Breach-Investigations-Report-is-live.html">investigation by Verizon in 2020</a>.

+This article provides an automated solution for "Secret Zero Problem".

 I've combed through all the YouTube, Microsoft docs, and tutorial sites I was able to find about this, and distilled their content here.

    * <a target="_blank" href="https://learn.microsoft.com/en-us/azure/key-vault/general/overview">https://learn.microsoft.com/en-us/azure/key-vault/general/overview<br />LEARN:  About Azure Key Vault</a>